Skilled Divorce Attorneys Focus on Asset Protection in New Jersey

 Tanya Helfand has been in practice for almost 30 years.
 She also owned retail stores for years and is experienced at working with the couple on business ownership issues.

 Schenck Price advises divorcing New Jersey clients on property division terms and other issues.
 We provide personalized attention to every case we undertake.
-Call 973-539-1000 or contact us online to schedule a complimentary half hour consultation by phone or Zoom.
+Call 973-539-1000 or contact us online to schedule a consultation by phone or Zoom.
 We appear regularly in counties throughout New Jersey – Bergen, Essex, Hudson, Passaic, Morris, Somerset, Sussex and Union.